Evolutionary psychiatry: Autism spectrum disorder (ASD)

 Leading autism researcher Simon Baron-Cohen has proposed that autism is an extreme systemising cognitive type, on an empathising-systemising spectrum which all people fall onto, somewhat related to the things-people dimension of interests.
-He recognised the exceptional talent of many autistic people in some area of non-human knowledge or skill.
-In his book, "The Pattern Seekers: how autism drives human invention", he proposes a theory of human inventiveness that places autistic individuals as having extreme versions of these inventing (or systemising) traits.
+He has documented the exceptional talent of many autistic people in some area of non-human knowledge or skill.
+In his book, The Pattern Seekers: How Autism Drives Human Invention, he proposes a theory of human inventiveness that places autistic individuals as having extreme versions of these inventing (or systemising) traits.

-Marco del Giudice has suggested autistic-like traits in their non-pathological form contribute to a male-typical strategy geared toward high parental investment, low-mating effort, and long-term resource allocation.
+Marco del Giudice has suggested that autistic-like traits in their non-pathological form contribute to a male-typical strategy geared toward high parental investment, low-mating effort, and long-term resource allocation.
 He has also related this to a slow life history strategy.
 This is based on the fact that autistics show lower interest in short-term mating, higher partner-specific investment, and stronger commitment to long-term romantic relations.

 Bernard Crespi has suggested that autism is a disorder of high intelligence, noting that autism commonly involves enhanced, but imbalanced, components of intelligence.
 This hypothesis is supported by evidence showing that autism and high IQ share a diverse set of convergent correlates, including large brain size, fast brain growth, increased sensory and visual-spatial abilities, enhanced synaptic functions, increased attentional focus, high socioeconomic status, more deliberative decision-making, profession and occupational interests in engineering and physical sciences, and high levels of positive assortative mating.
-Recent evolutionary selection pressures for high intelligence in humans have therefore conveyed autism risk.
+Recent evolutionary selection pressures for high intelligence in humans would therefore have conveyed greater risk of developing autism.